IFB-ElixirFr/katacoda-scenarios/ifb-unix/session02/step-HOMEDir.md

 Ask your administrator!

-To answer the question, please type:
+To answer the next question, please type the 3 following commands:

 ```bash
 cd /shared/bank/nr
 cd ~/test
 cd
 ```
->>and select the right current directory:<<
+>>and select the right current working directory:<<
 [ ] /shared/bank/nr/
 [ ] test/
 [*] your HOME directory